 5. Bookmark great composers and go directly to their personal sites

 If you’ve performed a piece by a composer whose composition really fit your ensemble, consider going straight to the composer’s site first.
 They may have self-published pieces as well as published pieces that span multiple sites.
-Here are eight composers that I am a huge fan of for great self-selected high school ensembles:
+I am a huge fan of these 7 composers who write great music self-selected high school ensembles:

 6. Visit Santa Barbara Music Publishing Company’s website

 This company deserves immense credit for the quality of their music and the total website experience.
 I could not in good conscience lump this company together with any other site because they are head and shoulders above all other traditional publishing company.
 Not only is sorting within the “high school” parameter easy (voicing, style, etc), the quality of the recordings and visibility of the sheet music along with the ease of quickly moving from piece to piece make this website a total joy to use.
 I do not have any affiliation with this company.